 If you cannot delete a level, or if you do not want to delete it because you might need it again, you can disable it.
 Just click the Deactivate button below the respective level.
 The level values (including the values of dependent levels) are shown in italics afterwards.
-They are not available as selectable values in the Web Client.
-However, if configured (see Page Customization attribute detailSearch/enabledSearchForDeactivatedEnums), the deactivated values are available in the Detailed Search.
-In this way, it is possible to retrieve older tickets with this value.

 Click the Activate button if you want to enable the level again.